Ipstenu/dreamspeed/readme.txt

 `wp search-replace example.objects.cdn.dream.io example.com --dry-run`

 If that looked 'about right' then run it again without the dry-run flag.
 I recommend making a DB backup first (`wp db export	`).
-Keep in mind, if you changed up where it saves images and it wasn't in wp-content, you may need to be more precise with your changes.
+Keep in mind, if you changed up where it saves images and it wasn't in `wp-content`, you may need to be more precise with your changes.

 = Errors, Bugs, and Weird Stuff =